Wheeltop-Discount-Code/.github/profile/README.md

 ---

-## How to Use a Wheeltop Discount Code
+## How to Use a Wheeltop Coupon Code
 Applying a coupon code is quick and easy:

 1. Copy the promo code (if available).